Tennessee Whiskey 101

 What makes these barrel select, longer aging, or even single-barrel spirits so interesting?
 They have more complex aromas and flavors, a variety of alcohol levels, and different finishing of the barrels—all the more reason to explore the distillery and ask about these unique bottlings and options.

-While I greatly enjoyed my visit to Jack Daniel, George Dickel, and Prichard, I also visited H Clark, Leiper’s Fork, Nelson Green Brier, and Corsair Distilleries.
-These small craft distilleries are making fantastic spirits—distlers are even experimenting with Quinoa in whiskey production, as I learned at Corsair.
+While I greatly enjoyed my visits to Jack Daniel’s, George Dickel, and Prichard’s, I also visited H Clark, Leiper’s Fork, Nelson’s Green Brier, and Corsair Distilleries.
+These small craft distilleries are making fantastic spirits—distillers are even experimenting with quinoa in whiskey production, as I learned at Corsair.

 One additional interesting find was how so many of the distilleries are making additional products beyond just Tennessee Whiskey and Bourbon.

-Prichard got their start with rum, and have continued on with rum and a wide variety of other additional products from Moonshine and Sweet Lucy, a liqueur.
-H Clark makes a fantastic Gin.
-Nelson Green Brier has a variety of different products included a coffee, chocolate, and pecan liqueur called Louisa.
+Prichard’s got its start with rum, and has continued on with rum and a wide variety of other products, from moonshine to Sweet Lucy, a liqueur.
+H Clark makes a fantastic gin.
+Nelson’s Green Brier has a variety of different products, including a coffee, chocolate, and pecan liqueur called Louisa.